frederikcoppens/slidedecks/VIB_OECD_20191015/presentation.md

 ![:scale 80%](images/CONVERGE_WP3_overview.png)

----
+???

 # Complex landscape for researchers

 * At all levels of the research cycle many options
 * Rapidly changing landscape
+* Interoperability between levels ?
 * Flexibility is good, guidance is better
-* Need for recommendations, best practices
+* Need for recommendations, best practices, examples

----
+???

 # What to use ?